 Overlooked Deductions-

-- Charitable donations – most people know to claim a deduction for a qualifying cash donation to a charity, but don’t forget those donations of clothing in “good used condition or better,” or other goods.
+- Charitable donations – most people know to claim a deduction for a qualifying cash donation to a charity, but many forget those donations of clothing in “good used condition or better,” or other goods.
 Just be sure to have a receipt from the charity that states the value of your donation.

 - Childcare – for many working families, it’s an unavoidable expense.
 Claiming the child and dependent care credit can ease the burden.
 It is important to request receipts from your childcare provider that show your payments.